 (f) Wholesale market participation.--Energy storage and microgrids pilot projects authorized under this section may participate in wholesale energy, capacity and ancillary services markets.
 Net proceeds resulting from the participation of a distributed energy resource owned by an electric distribution company in wholesale energy, capacity or ancillary markets shall be credited to distribution customers.

-(g) Rate structure and cost allocation.--The commission shall determine the appropriate rate structure and cost allocation for the just and reasonable recovery of prudently incurred costs from and the allocation of wholesale market proceeds to distribution customers.
+(g) Rate structure and cost allocation.—all costs incurred by an electric distribution company associated with a microgid or energy storage facility constructed pursuant to an approved pilot shall be recovered from those electric distribution company customers that directly benefit from such microgid or energy storage facility.
+The commission shall determine the appropriate rate structure for the just and reasonable recovery of prudently incurred costs from and the allocation of wholesale market proceeds to distribution customers.

 (h) Definitions.--As used in this section, the following words and phrases shall have the meanings given to them in this subsection unless the context clearly indicates otherwise: